mezo-org/musd/docs/rfc/rfc-1.md

 3. **Collateral Recovery**: Call `BorrowerOperations.claimCollateral()` to recover surplus collateral from `CollSurplusPool`
 4. **Trove Reconstruction**: Use recovered collateral to reopen the main trove with initial parameters:
    - Initial debt: 2,000 MUSD (minimum)
-   - Initial collateral: Recovered amount (should be ≥ 0.06 BTC)
+   - Initial collateral (from opening the main trove): Recovered amount (should be ≥ 0.06 BTC)
    - Initial CR: Based on recovered collateral amount
 5. **Backup Pool Compensation**: Send 2,000 MUSD from contract balance to backup pool (representing the cancelled debt)
 6. **System Resume**: Unpause microloan operations once main trove is restored